 Under Federal Rule of Civil Procedure 45(c), the Court must quash a subpoena when, inter alia, it "requires disclosure of privileged or other protected matter, if no exception or waiver applies" or "subjects a person to undue burden."
 FED.
 R. CIV.
 P. 45(c)(3)(A)(iii)-(iv).
-A general denial of engaging in copyright infringement is not a basis for quashing the plaintiff's subpoena.
-It may be true that the putative defendants who filed motions and letters denying that they engaged in the alleged conduct did not illegally infringe the plaintiff's copyrighted movies, and the plaintiff may, based on its evaluation of their assertions, decide not to name these individuals as parties in this lawsuit.
-On the other hand, the plaintiff may decide to name them as defendants in order to have an opportunity to contest the merits and veracity of their defenses in this case.
-In other words, if these putative defendants are named as defendants in this case, they may deny allegations that they used BitTorrent to download and distribute illegally the plaintiff's movies, present evidence to corroborate that defense, and move to dismiss the claims against them.
-A general denial of liability, however, is not a basis for quashing the plaintiff's subpoenas and preventing the plaintiff from obtaining the putative defendants' identifying information.
-That would deny the plaintiff access to the information critical to bringing these individuals properly into the lawsuit to address the merits of both the plaintiff's claim and their defenses.
+Mr. Lown's general denial that he engaged in copyright infringement is not a basis for quashing the plaintiff's subpoena.
+It may be true that Mr. Lown did not illegally infringe the plaintiff's copyrighted movie, and the plaintiff may, based on its evaluation of this assertion, decide not to name Mr. Lown as a party in this lawsuit.
+On the other hand, the plaintiff may decide to name Mr. Lown's defense in this case.
+In other words, if Mr. Lown is named as a defendant in this case, Mr. Lown may deny allegations that he used BitTorrent to illegally copy and distribute the plaintiff's movie, present evidence to corroborate that defense, and move to dismiss the claims against him.
+A general denial of liability, however, is not a basis for quashing the plaintiff's subpoena and preventing the plaintiff from obtaining Mr. Lown's identifying information.
+That would deny the plaintiff access to the information critical to bringing Mr. Lown properly into the lawsuit to address the merits of both the plaintiff's claim and Mr. Lown's defense.
 See Achte/Neunte Boll Kino Beteiligungs GMBH & Co, KG v.
 Does 1-4,577, 736 F. Supp.
+2d 212,

-2d 212, 215 (D.D.C.
+215 (D.D.C.
 2010) (denying motions to quash filed by putative defendants in BitTorrent filesharing case and stating that putative defendants' "denial of liability may have merit, [but] the merits of this case are not relevant to the issue of whether the subpoena is valid and enforceable.
 In other words, they may have valid defenses to this suit, but such defenses are not at issue [before the putative defendants are named parties]."); see also Fonovisa, Inc. v.
 Does 1-9, No. 07-1515, 2008 WL 919701, at \8 (W.D.
 Pa.
 Apr.
 3, 2008) (if a putative defendant "believes that it has been improperly identified by the ISP, [the putative defendant] may raise, at the appropriate time, any and all defenses, and may seek discovery in support of its defenses.").